awasali14/movies-recommender-system-using-the-nearest-neighbors-/README.md

 ### What did I learn?

-Through this project, we learned several key aspects of data analysis and manipulation using MATLAB.
-We gained experience in working with tabular data, extracting information from text fields, creating logical variables, joining and merging tables, and performing statistical computations.
-Additionally, we learned about the nearest neighbor method for making predictions and the importance of considering data characteristics when selecting appropriate prediction strategies.
+Through this project, I learned several key aspects of data analysis and manipulation using MATLAB.
+I gained experience in working with tabular data, extracting information from text fields, creating logical variables, joining and merging tables, and performing statistical computations.
+Additionally, I learned about the nearest neighbor method for making predictions and the importance of considering data characteristics when selecting appropriate prediction strategies.
 Overall, this project enhanced our skills in data analysis, visualization, and understanding user preferences and behavior based on ratings data.

 ## Prerequisites